Long Island: 20th century

 From the 1920s to the 1940s, Long Island began the transformation from backwoods and farms as developers created numerous suburbs.
 Numerous branches of the Long Island Rail Road (LIRR) already enabled commuting from the suburbs to Manhattan.
 Robert Moses engineered various automobile parkway projects to span the island, and developed beaches and state parks for the enjoyment of residents and visitors from the city.
 Gradually, development also followed these parkways, with various communities springing up along the more traveled routes.

 After World War II, suburban development increased with incentives under the G.I.
 Bill, and Long Island's population skyrocketed, mostly in Nassau County and western Suffolk County.
 Second and third-generation children of immigrants moved out to eastern Long Island to settle in new housing developments built during the post-war boom.
 Levittown became noted as a suburb, where housing construction was simplified to be produced on a large scale.
 These provided opportunities for white World War II military veterans returning home to buy houses and start a family.
 In his 1966 book, My Private America (Moja prywatna Ameryka), Kazimierz Wierzyński, a Polish poet who could not go back to Poland after World War II, describes Polish farmers living there, as "walking novels".

 21st century

-By the start of the 21st century, a number of Long Island communities had converted their assets from industrial uses to post-industrial roles.
+At the beginning of the 21st century, a number of Long Island communities had converted their assets from industrial uses to post-industrial roles.
 Brooklyn reversed decades of population decline and factory closings to resurface as a globally renowned cultural and intellectual hotbed.
-Gentrification has affected much of Brooklyn and a portion of Queens, relocating a sizeable swath of New York City's population.
-On eastern Long Island, such villages as Port Jefferson, Patchogue, and Riverhead have been changed from inactive shipbuilding and mill towns into tourist-centric commercial centers with cultural attractions.
+Gentrification has impacted much of Brooklyn and a portion of Queens, relocating a sizeable swath of New York City's population.
+On eastern Long Island, Port Jefferson, Patchogue, and Riverhead evolved from inactive shipbuilding and mill towns into tourist-centric commercial centers with cultural attractions.

-The descendants of late 19th and early 20th-century immigrants from southern and eastern Europe, and Black migrants from the South, have been followed by more recent immigrants from Asia and Latin America.
-Long Island has many ethnic Irish, Jews, and Italians, as well as an increasing numbers of Asians and Hispanics, reflecting later migrations.
+The descendants of late 19th and early 20th-century immigrants from southern and Eastern Europe, and Black migrants from the South, were followed by more recent immigrants from Asia and Latin America.
+Long Island has many ethnic Irish, Jews, and Italians.
+In later immigration trends, Asians, Hispanics, Afghans, Arabs, and Indians arrived on Long Island.